cranksters/playdate-reverse-engineering/usb/usb.md

 When connected to USB and unlocked, the Playdate provides a kind of command line interface via USB bulk transfers.
 Commands are sent as ascii text via bulk out and must end in a newline character (`\n`), and the response is received via bulk in.
 Some commands (such as `button` or `stream enable`) will cause the Playdate to continually send data via bulk in until another command is sent to cancel it, other commands (for example, `bitmap`) may require extra binary data to be sent after the command text.

-Some of these commands are used by Playdate Simulator for features like "preview bimap" or "run pdx".
+Some of these commands are used by Playdate Simulator for features like "preview bitmap" or "run pdx".
+If you want to play around with these, and you use a browser that supports WebUSB, you should check out my [playdate-usb](https://github.com/jaames/playdate-usb) library.

 ## USB commands